Meet the women encouraging self-care in rural Jamaica

 Although the young women in the group have a lot of kind words for their Volunteer, Jenni has also learned a lot from them.

-Serving as Jenni’s counterpart and mentor, community member Mac says, “I have taught Jenni how to get along well and integrate with community members, and I’ve taught her patience for when things don’t go according to schedule.
+Serving as Jenni’s counterpart and mentor, community member Mac said, “I have taught Jenni how to get along well and integrate with community members, and I’ve taught her patience for when things don’t go according to schedule.
 But she has also taught me things.
 And even thought she is younger than me, Jenni is a source of inspiration and encouragement.”